Phone : +256 781 451 207

 Although there are several good accommodation facilities available for visitors within Queen Elizabeth National Park, the ones in Ishasha are few.
 Booking in advance with your tour operator in Uganda is highly recommended especially during the peak seasons like June.
 Let’s look at two of the more popular lodges in Ishasha.

 Accommodation in IshashaIshasha Wilderness Camp: This facility is suitable for travelers who desire to be close to nature and experience what it is like to live in the wild bushes of Africa.
-The camp is built on the banks of River Ntungwe – an area that is quiet remote and relatively unspoiled.
+The camp is built on the banks of River Ntungwe.
+This area is quiet remote and relatively unspoiled.
 The camp offers 10 luxury tents with beautiful interiors, warm shower, clean toilets and new mosquito nets.
 The tents face the river enabling one to see some of the park animals (elephants, hippos, antelopes and small primates) come to bath and drink by the river banks.
-Vervet and Colobus monkeys are frequent visitors to the camp and can be seen swinging on nearby trees close to the compound.
-Meals can be served either in the rooms or in a beautifully set up dining area on the river banks.
-The camp prepares food that can be packed for those leaving the rooms for activities within the Ishasha plains.
+Vervet and Colobus monkeys are frequent visitors to the camp and can be seen swinging on the compound trees.
+Meals can be served either in the rooms or from a beautifully set up dining area on the river banks.
+The camp prepares food that can be packed for those going out for activities within the Ishasha plains.
 Residents have an opportunity to meet by the camp fire in the evening as they share stories about their adventures in Uganda.